Last updated: March 11, 2021

 It’s not a perfect world, and we’re definitely not perfect people.
 That’s why we take daily multivitamins, and that’s why our reptiles need their own supplements of calcium and vitamins.

-There’s all kinds of reptile vitamins available on today’s market:
+There’s all kinds of reptile calcium, vitamins, and other supplements available on today’s market:

 - Liquid spray

 - Salad dressing

 - Vita-sand (for the love of all that is holy, please do not use this)

 When shopping for your own multivitamins, do you grab the first bottle labeled “Daily Multivitamin” you see, or do you carefully examine labels before making your choice?
 You don’t want to pay for low-quality vitamins, so why do we trust the first product we see labeled as a “reptile vitamin” or “reptile calcium”?